Zero density estimate for modular form $L$-functions in weight aspect: Outline of proof

 and for all $t$,

-\end{prp} To deduce Theorem \ref{zero_density} from this Proposition, apply the lemma to the holomorphic functions $M(s;f)L(s;f)$ with box bounded by $\frac{1}{2} + \frac{1}{\log k} \pm 2iT$ and $\frac{3}{2} \pm 2iT$.
+\end{prp} To deduce Theorem \ref{zero_density} from this Proposition, apply the lemma to $M\cdot L(s;f)$ with box bounded by $\frac{1}{2} + \frac{1}{\log k} \pm 2iT$ and $\frac{3}{2} \pm 2iT$.
 The special feature of the lemma which permits uniformity even for small $T \asymp \frac{1}{\log k}$, is that only the real part of the logarithm appears in the part of the integral contained in the critical strip, so that this part may be bounded using the second moment estimate of the Proposition.
 The further details of the deduction of Theorem \ref{zero_density} are not difficult, and may be found both in Selberg's original argument, and in the treatments in \cite{conrey_sound} and \cite{kowalski_michel}.
 In the remainder of the paper we are concerned with the proof of the Proposition, which takes place in three stages: first we calculate the harmonic twisted moment, proving Theorem \ref{twisted_moment}.
 Next we mollify the second moment with respect to the harmonic weights.
 Finally we remove the harmonic weights via the method of \cite{kowalski_michel}.